DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-02-sen-filter.md

       src: 02-results-with-sen-filter.png
 ---

-Users have struggled to find SEN courses because SEN is not listed as a subject anywhere.
+Users have struggled to find special educational needs (SEN) courses because SEN is not listed as a subject anywhere.

 > I’m really looking at SEN teaching, however there is no way through this search tool to specify this ([Zendesk](https://becomingateacher.zendesk.com/agent/tickets/1436))